Cupola furnace: History

-Cupola furnaces were built in China as early as the Warring States period (403–221 BC), although Donald Wagner writes that some iron ore melted in the blast furnace may have been cast directly into molds.
-During the Han dynasty (202 BC – 220 AD), most, if not all, iron smelted in the blast furnace was remelted in a cupola furnace; it was designed so that a cold blast injected at the bottom traveled through tuyere pipes across the top where the charge (i.e. of charcoal and scrap or pig iron) was dumped, the air becoming a hot blast before reaching the bottom of the furnace where the iron was melted and then drained into appropriate molds for casting.
-A modern cupola furnace was made by French scientist and entomologist René-Antoine Ferchault de Réaumur around 1720.
+Archeological examples of Iron melting furnaces in China date to the Warring States period (475–221 BC), with several furnace types reconstructed from foundry sites, and larger shaft furnaces were in use before the end of the period.
+During the Han dynasty (202 BC–AD 220), cupola furnaces were extensively used to remelt pig or scrap iron before casting.
+Wagner considers it likely that most, perhaps all, iron casting involved cupola remelting, although molten iron may sometimes have been cast directly from blast furnaces.
+Numerous Han-period cupola furnaces have been excavated, including examples at Guxingzhen, Tieshenggou and Wafangzhuang.

+Cupola-type furnaces were used for melting bronze in medieval Europe.
+Theophilus's 1125 AD description of bell making describes bronze being melted in a bellows-driven furnace that has been characterized as a type of cupola furnace.

 Operation

 To begin a production run, called a 'cupola campaign', the furnace is filled with layers of coke and ignited with torches.
 Some smaller cupolas may be ignited with wood to start the coke burning.
 When the coke is ignited, air is introduced to the coke bed through ports in the sides called tuyeres.
 Wood, charcoal, or biomass may also be used as fuel for the cupola's fire.
 Flammable gases also can be added to air and blown through the tuyere section of the furnace to add fuel to the fire.

 When the coke is very hot, solid pieces of metal are charged into the furnace through an opening in the top.
 The metal is alternated with additional layers of fresh coke.
 Limestone is added to act as a flux.
 As the heat rises within the stack the metal is melted.
 It drips down through the coke bed to collect in a pool at the bottom, just above the bottom doors.
 During the melting process a chemical reaction takes place between the fuel, the blast air, and the metal.
 The carbon in the coke combines with the oxygen in the air to form carbon monoxide.
 The carbon monoxide further burns to form carbon dioxide.
 Some of the carbon is picked up by the falling droplets of molten metal which raises the carbon content of the iron.
 Silicon carbide, ferromanganese, ferrosilicon, or other alloying agents, often in the form of briquettes, may be added to the charge materials.
 Silicon carbide dissociates and carbon and silicon enters into the molten metal.
 Likewise, ferromanganese melts and is combined into the pool of liquid iron in the 'well' at the bottom of the cupola.

 Pea-sized raw ore of metals such as iron, copper, lead, and even those containing precious metals can be melted in the cupola or blast furnace.
 Vannoccio Biringuccio describes how to separate metals and slag by pouring the melted ore contents from the furnace into a small pool then peeling off layers of slag or metal from the top as they cool into a solid.